“Intellectual curiosity and outstanding results sparked by an exceptional learning environment.”

 This bespoke subject combines essential computing skills, such as programming, with skills needed in the workplace such as project management, teamwork, problem solving and – crucially – creativity.

-Led by our Head of Enterprise Technology, Rob Brady, it promises to provide a unique learning experience.
-Find out more, download the Introducing Enterprise Technology booklet opposite.
+Led by our Head of Enterprise Technology, Kevin Murphy, it promises to provide a unique learning experience.
+Find out more about this exciting curriculum development, have a look at some Enterprise Technology projects in action.

 Educating mind, body and spirit